The work study application can be accessed through the Carilion Clinic website here. Look for "Student Temporary."

 Step 1: Fill out the FAFSA

-- Since the funding source for your Work Study is determined by your financial need, you must fill out a Free Application for Federal Student Aid (FAFSA) to determine your eligibility.
+- Eligibility for the Federal Work Study program is determined by the results of your Free Application for Federal Student Aid (FAFSA).

 Step 2: Apply for a position through the Carilion Clinic Human Resources website

 - Before you can interview for a position you must fill out an application online.
 There is only one listing on the HR website for a Work Study position.
 Applying to that one position will allow you to interview for any work study position at the college.
 Click here for a link to the Carilion Clinic careers page.
 Click the link that says "Search our Online Database."
 Then search for jobs at Jefferson College of Health Sciences.
 The "STUDENT TEMPORARY" position is for work study applicants.

 Step 3: Contact department heads for interviews

 - It is the responsibility of the student to contact the department for which they would like to work and set up an interview.
-Click 3066_DepartmentHeadList030413.xls for a list of the department heads.
+Click here for a list of the department heads.